dai-shi/react-compose-state/README.md

 Since React v0.14, stateless function components are supported, which allows you to write a component as a pure function.
 This is very handy with ES2015 and JSX.
-This is an example.
+Here is an example.

 ```javascript
 const Hello = ({ name }) => (<div>Hello, {name}!</div>);